groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 4.3.3 (2026-03-09) =
+* ADDED Automatic detection of free inbox providers for contacts.
+* ADDED The "Is Free Email?" search filter to filter by free email inbox providers.
+* FIXED Settings page pickers not working due to missing script if toolbar widget is disabled.

 = 4.3.2 (2026-03-09) =
 * FIXED Sanitization issue with number fields causing numbers with more than 4 digits not to save.